Ritchie Blackmore: Legacy

 Readers of Guitar World voted two of Blackmore's guitar solos (both recorded with Deep Purple) among the 100 Greatest Guitar Solos of all time – "Highway Star" ranked 19th, and "Lazy" ranked 74th.
 His solo on "Child in Time" was ranked no. 16 in a 1998 Guitarist magazine readers poll of Top 100 Guitar Solos of All-Time.
 On 8 April 2016, he was inducted into the Rock and Roll Hall of Fame as one of original members of Deep Purple; he did not attend the ceremony.

+On their Special Collection's Edition "The 100 Greatest Guitarists of All Time", Mojo magazine placed Ritchie Blackmore on #100, saying:

+Ritchie Blackmore provided the bridge between Hendrix-inspired blues-rock and the virtuoso metal chopsmanship of Eddie Van Halen and Yngwie Malmsteen.
+Though his style echoed the American rockabilly and country giants he was weaned on, [...]
+Blackmore’s classical phrasing, harmony, string-skipping, and violin-like tone ushered in the age of precision histrionics.
+Furthermore, Blackmore’s economical rhythm guitar style, embodied in the classic double-stop main riff to Smoke On The Water, helped define a new breed of streamlined heavy rock.
+A master showman [...], Blackmore took Hendrix’s auto-destruction cue to new heights, hurling and bashing his stock Stratocasters to bits and tearing grille cloth off his Marshalls in awesome displays of bravado.

 In 1993, musicologist Robert Walser defined Blackmore as "the most important musician of the emerging metal/classical fusion".
 He is credited as a precursor of the so-called "guitar shredders" that emerged in the mid-1980s.

 Blackmore has been an influence on several 1980s guitarists such as Akira Takasaki, Fredrik Åkesson, Brett Garsed, Jeff Loomis, Janick Gers, Paul Gilbert, Craig Goldy, Scott Henderson, Dave Meniketti, Randy Rhoads, Michael Romeo, Wolf Hoffmann, Billy Corgan, Lita Ford, Brian May, Phil Collen and Yngwie Malmsteen.
 For his part Metallica drummer Lars Ulrich, who praised Blackmore on numerous occasions, highlighted that his "wild stage presence" led him to buy Deep Purple's Fireball, his first album ever.
 The drummer also claimed that the guitarist's riffs from his time with Rainbow had a significant impact on Metallica.
 Swedish guitarist Yngwie Malmsteen acknowledged having been influenced early on by Blackmore; during his childhood he learned to play Fireball in its entirety.
 He even dressed like him onstage.
 Malmsteen also hired three Rainbow vocalists for his band; Joe Lynn Turner, Graham Bonnet and Doogie White.

 He was portrayed by Mathew Baynton in the 2009 film Telstar.